 CAS offers a Peer Advising Program through which qualified LCSC students can assist in the advising process for new students to the college.
 Interested students can contact the CAS office for more information about this program.

 Students who are in the process of selecting a major and/or determining a career to pursue following graduation are welcome to participate in various career exploration activities.
-Assessments, a college course, and the Kuder-Journey system (an internet-based career information system) are available for students who are considering how their interests, values, and skills relate to the world of work.
+Students are encouraged to conduct information interviews, job shadows, and to use the Kuder-Journey assessment system (an internet-based career information program) to consider how their interests, values, and skills relate to the world of work.
 Computers with Internet access are available for career/employer research.
 Assistance with graduate school exploration and application is available for students interested in furthering their educational pursuits.
 Individual appointments with career counselors may be obtained at CAS.

 To enhance and finance their college education, many students may choose to work while pursuing their degree.
 The Job Match Program provides these students with job opportunities which “match” their particular interests.
 Listings are available in the CAS office.
 Students who register with this program may be contacted when appropriate referrals become available.

 To assist current students and prospective graduates in the job search process, a variety of programs and activities are available.
 Materials focusing on resumes, cover letters, interviewing skills, placement/credential files, professional and meal etiquette, and other job search topics are available for students.
 In addition, students are encouraged to speak with a career counselor individually to discuss their job search, participate in a mock interview, and/or receive a constructive critique of their materials.